 How to enable automatic logon in Windows NT or 2000

-To configure Windows NT or 2000 to automatically login will require the registry to be edited and the following instructions to be done.
-Before editing the registry, ensure that you are aware of the possible issues that occur by reviewing our Registry page found at: http://www.computerhope.com/registry.htm
+To configure Windows NT or 2000 to automatically login requires the registry to be edited and the following instructions to be done.
+Before editing the registry, ensure you know of the possible issues that occur by reviewing our registry page.

 - Run Regedt32.exe